Isacco-B/Form-Endpoints-Test/README.md

 ## Form and style example.

 - You can use this example to get started.
-- Important: The form must be containg the name, email and message fields.
+- Important: The form must contain the name, email, and message fields.

 ```html
     <style>